Step-by-Step Guide

 Build and deploy AI agents specifically designed to address your most critical bottlenecks.
 If customer support is the constraint, deploy a support agent that handles routine inquiries autonomously, freeing your human agents to focus on complex issues and handle more total volume.
 If lead management is the bottleneck, deploy qualification and outreach agents that process leads instantly instead of waiting for human availability.

 Start with the bottleneck that has the highest impact-to-effort ratio.
-The agent that delivers the most relief with the least implementation complexity should go first.
+The agent that delivers the most relief with the least build complexity should go first.
 This gives you immediate scaling relief while you develop more complex solutions for other bottlenecks.
 Most businesses find that removing one or two key bottlenecks unlocks significant growth capacity.

 3